robo-admin/nodejs-robo-installer/README.md

 A Thin Module is a module that only has metadata, no payloads.

-As Thin Module does not have any payloads, its `meta.js` can only accept function `install`.
+As Thin Module does not have any payloads, its `meta.js` can only accept function `install` and option `on`.
 Any other option like `use`, `set` or `singleton` will not be applicable.
 The function `install` will be used to initialize the module inself and register it to the container.

 Thin Module is useful in case of you want to have a light-weight module with small amount of code, or you want to use the module to install some `node_modules` as mentioned in Customizing Module Installation.